-(Born 1946 and 1963) Lives and works in New York; Toronto.
+(Born 1946, Vancouver) Lives and works in New York.

 AA Bronson founded General Idea with Jorge Zontal and Felix Partz in 1969.
 Bronson has since developed an independent practice that deals with trauma, loss, death, and healing.
 Currently he is Director of Printed Matter, Inc., New York.
 The MCA Chicago published his memoir, Negative Thoughts, in 2001.
-Peter Hobbs is a Canadian artist who uses performance and installation to create site-specific works that deal with history and sexuality.
-He has exhibited at Mercer Union in Toronto, Galerie 101 in Ottawa, Latitude 53 in Edmonton, the Hartnett Gallery at the University of Rochester, the Art Store in Tokyo, the Nunnery Gallery in London, and more.
 For This World & Nearer Ones, AA Bronson and his collaborator Peter Hobbs will organize and orchestrate his Invocation of the Queer Spirits, a series commisioned by Creative Time with previous performances in New Orleans and Winnipeg, Canada.